alleyinteractive/wp-component-library/README.md

 # WP Component Library

 A plugin to list and preview components from the active theme's component library in the WordPress admin.
+Also provides helper functions for loading components in your theme so you can build with components atomically, similar to how you can work with components in React.

 ## Usage